-Free Crochet Snowflake Designs and a How-To for Creatively Blocking Them
+Free Crochet Snowflake Designs and How to Block Them

 We often hang these ornaments on our tree or dangle them from garlands.
-But we also hang them in windows, on mirrors, in doorways, and virtually any place we think that will a fun place to display them.
-We have hundreds of these charming ornaments hung throughout the house
+But we also hang them in windows, on mirrors, in doorways, and virtually any place we think will be a fun place to display them.
+Each holiday season, we have hundreds of these charming ornaments hung throughout the house.

-As winter has arrived again, I decided to create a resource page where all sorts of sites offering free patterns and help.
+As winter has arrived again, I decided to create a resource page with free patterns and help.
 Crocheting, much like so many of the needle arts, is disappearing, and creating and gifting these delightful ornaments means that you are giving the gift of a future treasured heirloom.

 In this article, you'll find:

 Using a slightly thicker crochet yarn and needle is best for beginners, while more experienced crocheters can use smaller ones.